yegor256/blog/_drafts/_bugs.md

 Don't just say "the class is broken"&mdash;there is no victim in this statement.
 So, no need to save anyone's life.
 The bug is minor&mdash;no need to pay.
 Instead, say "I can't use the class."
 Present yourself as a victim.
-Or even better, represent a group of victims: "Nobody can really use the class."
+Or even better, represent a group of victims: "Nobody can really use this class."

 **Push them**.
 If a bug report is not paid for, don't hesitate to ask why.
 Insist that it was a very important problem and you deserve to be paid.
 If they still don't pay, forget it and move on.
-You must not look like it offends you anyhow.
+You must not look like it offends you somehow.

 **Show efforts**.
-The bug description must look "rich," clearly demonstrating that you invested a lot of effort into its creation.
-If there is just a single line, it's easier for them to not pay you&mdash;they don't feel any guilt.
+The bug description must look "rich," clearly demonstrating that you invested a lot of effort in its creation.
+If there is just a single line, it's easier for them to not pay you&mdash;they won't feel any guilt.
-However, if it's long, detailed, properly formatted, and contains multiple supporting links, they will feel very bad if they don't pay.
+However, if it's long, detailed, properly formatted, and contains multiple supporting links, they will feel bad if they don't pay.

 **Look engaged**.
 Say something like "I'm ready to investigate more and provide additional details,